ledinhthachquang/HumanResoucreswithJava/README.md

 ## 🚀 How to use
 - Use Android Studio to open file.apk and folder Human Resources Console
-- Download HumanResourcesApplication.zip then extract and open the folder with Android Studio
+- Download HumanResourcesApplication.rar then extract and open the folder with Android Studio

 ## Role for the projects
 Personal products